fpsluozi/CSE5525HW2/README.md

 1.The first number is the rate that our results match with test_set:
 The exact rate is 0.888231603478

-2.Then, there shows an example of step 5 for 10 sentences in training_set1, 10 sentence in training_set2
+2.Then, there shows an example of step 5 for 10 sentences in training_set1, 10 sentences in training_set2
-The results is the rate how training_set2 match with the itself after being tagged The rates I got are:
+The results is the rate how training_set2 match with the itself after being tagged.

+The rates I got are:

 0.817610062893
 0.783018867925
 1.0